socketry/async-http/README.md

 According to these results, the cost of handling connections is quite high, while general throughput seems pretty decent.

+## Semantic Model

+### Scheme

+HTTP/1 has an implicit scheme determined by the kind of connection made to the server (either `http` or `https`), while HTTP/2 models this explicitly and the client indicates this in the request using the `:scheme` pseudo-header (typically `https`).
+To normalize this, `Async::HTTP::Client` and `Async::HTTP::Server` have a default scheme which is used if none is supplied.

+### Version

+HTTP/1 has an explicit version while HTTP/2 does not expose the version in any way.

+### Reason

+HTTP/1 responses contain a reason field which is largely irrelevant.
+HTTP/2 does not support this field.

 ## Contributing

 1. Fork it